lhaynes/PRTG-PANOS/README.md

 *  1 - Phase 1
 *  2 - Phase 2

-Note: It is not unusual for a tunnel to have a Phase 2 SA without a Phase 1 SA on PANOS.
+**Note**: It is not unusual for a tunnel to have a Phase 2 SA without a Phase 1 SA on PANOS.
 In this instance the script will reflect the Phase 2 SA.

 #### Installation